DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/08 Position the Popup.md

-To position the Popup within the viewport, use the [position](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#position) property.
-The Popup also allows users to change its position via drag and drop.
+Use the [position](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#position) property to position the Popup within the viewport.
+Users can also drag and drop the Popup to change its position.
 To enable this functionalty, set the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) property to **true**.
-Users drag the Popup by its title bar, so make sure that you [configured it](Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).
+Users drag the Popup by its title bar, so make sure that you have [configured it](Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).

 ---
 ##### jQuery